 - How is your office design going to reflect the culture, character, and brand that you hope to cultivate?

-The HOWS will need to be addressed on design day, today I want to introduce you to some of the WHY’s.
-Let’s start with privacy and control.
+The HOWS will be addressed on design day, today we will look at some of the WHY’s, starting with privacy and control.

 Most of us desire to have some degree of control over our surroundings.
 We also want to feel like we have the option of privacy.

 This is why when you walk into an office you rarely see someone with their desk up against the wall and their back to the door.